OmarFaruqueUMBC/AI-Workshop/README.md

 Hello from the GitHub Desktop Application.

-Changes from the Demo Branch.
+Changes from the Demo Branch for merge.